After the Big Dry

 “I’m proud that we’re able to lead the world on something like this,” Gilmore says.
 “Water is a fundamental issue to people’s livelihoods and well-being.”

-“We hope this becomes an example for other parts of the world with water scarcity of the kind Australia has faced,” says Giulio Boccaletti, global managing director for TNC’s freshwater programs.
+“We hope this becomes an example for other parts of the world with water scarcity of the kind Australia has faced,” says Giulio Boccaletti, former global managing director for TNC’s freshwater programs.
 Chile and Mexico both have functioning water markets, and China is planning to establish its own trading platform.
 Australia stands out as an example of how these markets could be used to assist conservation.
 The western United States is watching closely to see whether the Australian experiment works, says Taylor Hawes, TNC’s Colorado River program director, who sits on the fund’s advisory committee.

 But at Frenchman's Creek the results were obvious and almost immediate: Two frog species appeared right away, seemingly out of nowhere, to take advantage of the unexpected deluge.
 And in subsequent weeks, the number of observed bird species more than doubled and the number of individual birds increased by 250 percent—all drawn for the same reason.
 New green vegetation appeared within weeks, and aquatic plant species increased by nearly tenfold.
 If the fund works as planned, this rebirth will be the first of many.